sgmurphy/wordpress-plugins/booking/readme.txt

 	* **Improvement**  Updated the spinners for cost and date hints in the booking form to improve user experience and clarity. *(Business Medium/Large, MultiUser)*
 	* **Under hood**: Introduced a new hook 'wpbc_visitor_action__booking_trash' that triggers when visitors cancel their own booking.
 Example usage: function your_cust_func_wpbc_visitor_action__booking_trash ( $booking_id, $resource_id ) { /* Your code here */ } add_action( 'wpbc_visitor_action__booking_trash', 'your_cust_func_wpbc_visitor_action__booking_trash', 100, 2 );  (10.2.0.3)
 	* **Fix** Resolved functionality to allow the unchecking of exclusive checkboxes in group checkbox options.
 (10.1.5.1) *(Personal, Business Small/Medium/Large, MultiUser)*
 	* **Fix** Fixed the issue where search results would not display on a separate page if custom search filter options were used in the search form.
-(10.2.0.2) *(Personal, Business Large, MultiUser)*
+(10.2.0.2) *(Business Large, MultiUser)*
 	* **Fix** Fixed the issue where popovers were not showing in the timeline on the front-end during initial page loading with an active cache plugin.
 (10.2.0.4)

 = 10.1.4 =